minblock/picscoin/README.md

 =====================================
 https://picscoins.org

-Copyright (c) 2009-2018 Bitcoin Developers

-Copyright (c) 2011-2018 Litecoin Developers

-Copyright (c) 2018 Picscoin Developer

 What is Picscoin?
 ----------------

-Picscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~42 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

-For more information, see https://bitwall.ca.

-An experimental digital currency that enables storage and retreivable of pictures/photos.
-Each block will represent an image store for retreivable with RPC and API.
-Private Encrypted messaging / instant payments as well as satellite internet for pics transfers to anyone, anywhere in the world.
+Picscoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Picscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Picscoin Core is the name of open source software which enables the use of this currency.
-The Pixchain (https://explorer.picscoins.org) is the experimental block explorer based on the Iquidos Block Explorer that will integrate picture link (hybrid ftp/samba server protocol) into the block hash.

 For more information, as well as an immediately useable, binary version of the Picscoin Core software, see [https://picscoins.org](https://picscoins.org).